Hey Folks 👋

 There are also two answers to this question:

-Carcinization: Many experts like to believe the industry will eventually merge with both schools of thought.
-This means that in the future, we may see Computer Vision and LiDAR based approaches merged into self-driving solutions
+Carcinization: Many experts believe that the industry will eventually merge both schools of thought.
+This means that in the future, we may see Computer Vision and LiDAR based approaches combined into self-driving solutions